SiyaRG/Gawulo/README.md

-# Gawulo - Offline-First Food Ordering System
+# ReachHub - Trust as a Service Platform

-Gawulo is an innovative offline-first food ordering system designed specifically for South African townships.
-The platform empowers local vendors with technology that works even when internet connectivity is unreliable.
+ReachHub is a Trust as a Service (TaaS) platform designed to create verifiable and transparent local commerce.
+The platform empowers local vendors with technology that ensures trust and transparency in every transaction.

 ## Features